juniebugs/juniebugs/README.md

-bmf ! i need more , especially in fandoms im in !! checkout my carrd :3 im super shy so you might have to int first ,
+bmf ! i need more , especially in fandoms im in !! checkout my carrd :3 im super shy so you might have to int first , i warm up after awhile !
 TBHK fan since 2020